 Kid-friendly Breakfast Idea #7: Cheerios, Berries and Hard-Boiled Egg

 Cereal can be a good fast option, but many cereals are loaded with added sugar.
 I generally recommend sticking with a cereal with less than 8 grams of sugar (the lower the better!)
 Regular cheerios only have 1 gram of sugar per serving and tend to be a kid-friendly option.

-Top it with some fresh berries for some added flavour and serve with some hard-boiled egg.
+Top it with some fresh berries for some added flavour and serve with some hard-boiled egg for an easy meal.
 We like to cut the boiled egg into slices or wedges that we call “egg boats.”
 Our little guys love these!